-• Effective March 1, 2000, items of clothing and shoes costing less then \$110 are exempt from the sales and use tax.
+➤ On March 1, 2000, items of clothing and shoes costing less then \$110 were exempt from the sales and use tax.
 The dummy variable is 0.33 for the first quarter of 2000, and 1.0 thereafter.
-Weekly suspensions of the permanent clothing exemption are adjusted separately in the data set.
+Weekly suspensions of the permanent clothing exemption were adjusted separately in the data set.
+A separate adjustment is no longer needed due to the permanent exemption of clothing and footwear under \$110 on April 1, 2006.